Interview with Lisette Alvarez [Repost from June 2018]

-If you follow my personal twitter @Cult_of_Trash, you may have come across my tweets about my baby witch incidents (see thread below)
+If you follow my personal Twitter @Cult_of_Trash, you may have come across my tweets about my young witch incidents (see thread below)

 I have always been fascinated by mythology and folklore, so it shouldn’t come as a surprise that I wanted to be a witch when I was little.
-Seriously, I made up so many spells and incantations as a child thinking that eventually I’d get it right.
+I made up so many spells and incantations as a child thinking that eventually, I’d get it right.
 It was such a huge part of my childhood that I still have a passion for mythology and folklore.
 So when Kalila Stormfire’s Economical Magick Services was announced, I was all for it.
-It was the very first recommendation that I wrote, so of course I contacted Lisette immediately to see if she would agree to an interview.
+It was the very first recommendation that I wrote, so of course, I contacted Lisette Alvarez immediately to see if they would agree to an interview.
 I didn’t even have to make a sacrifice.

 Interview with Lisette Alvarez